mekomsolutions/openmrs-module-initializer/readme/queues.md

 ###### Header `Name` *(mandatory)*
 This is _not_ a localized header.
 <br/>The  name is _not_ a secondary identifier to access a queue type.
-UUID must be provided for each Queue.
+A UUID must be provided for each queue.

 ###### Header `Description`
-A description is optional and will populate the Queue description
+A description is optional and will populate the queue description

 ###### Header `Service`
-This is a reference (UUID, same as mapping or name) to an existing Concept that defines the service associated with this Queue
+This is a reference (UUID, same as mapping or name) to an existing concept that defines the service associated with this queue.

 ###### Header `Location`
-This is a reference (UUID or name) to an existing Location that defines the Location associated with this Queue
+This is a reference (UUID or name) to an existing location that defines the location associated with this queue.

 #### Requirements
 * The [queue module](https://github.com/openmrs/openmrs-module-queue) must be installed